The classes for the 2017-18 school year are as follows:

 Parent Talk is a parent and family program in Calgary; it promotes the safe and healthy development of children by addressing the needs and requests of parents through a drop-in parent program.

-Parent Talk aims to decrease isolation, and to increase knowledge of parenting skills, support, awareness and access to community resources.
-Parents gain new skills and knowledge about parenting, while children are supervised in a safe, supportive environment.
+Parent Talk aims to decrease isolation and to increase knowledge of parenting skills, support, awareness and access to community resources.
+Parents gain new skills and knowledge about parenting while children are supervised in a safe, supportive environment.

-How this program helps…
+How does this program help?

 Parent Talk offers a variety of social activities and formal workshops: